Volunteer with Camara and make a difference.

 Come along to the Workshop

-Every Tuesday at 10:30am we give tours to those looking for volunteer placements or work experience in our Chapelizod, Dublin workshop.
-We’ll show you how our workshop operates and what a placement involves.
-To find out more send an email to email@example.com
+When we are recruiting we give tours to those looking for volunteer placements or work experience in our Chapelizod, Dublin workshop on Tuesday mornings.
+We’ll show you how our workshop operates, what a placement involves and conduct an informal interview.
+When these tours re-commence we will post details here.

-Camara offers internships and volunteering opportunities throughout the year.
-Our interns and volunteers include college students, recent graduates and unemployed skilled workers.
+Camara offers volunteering opportunities throughout the year.
+Our volunteers include college students, recent graduates and unemployed skilled workers.
 In return for their time and expertise, Camara offers individuals the opportunity to find out what it’s like to work with a dynamic and innovative organisation and to gain real work experience in their field.
 Volunteers bring passion, commitment, and new perspectives to Camara, which is vital for the development of the organisation and Camara gains enormous benefit from the contributions of supporters.